Record, replay, and measure user flows

 There are options to add and remove steps too.
 This is useful if you want to add an extra step or remove an accidentally added step.
-Instead of re-recording the user flow, you can just edit it.
-Click on the 3-dot kebab menu next to the step to open the menu.
+Instead of re-recording the user flow, you can just edit it:

 - type: waitForElement

 - selector #1: .cup

 - operator: == (click add operator button)

 - count: 9 (click add count button)

 Replay the flow now to see the changes.